dashhive/DashJoin.js/tasks/browser-sdk.md

     - [ ] Make that happen ^.
 Set the base url to `origin_server` and replace `${VERSION}` with `api.version`
 - [ ] Pass in a `X-CoinJoin-UserAgent` header
   - value is `api.user_agent` (see above)
-- [ ] Each client will need a custom header to send
+- [ ] Each client will need a custom header to send, but only after you've hit the `/auth/create` route described below
   - The header key should be: `X-CoinJoin-SessionID`
   - This value will be a unique UUID string that is created once you authenticate (don't worry, there's no user/pw login lol)
 - [ ] The first route to hit before any other URL is the `auth` route: